Aims of income support for farmers

 The EU operates a mechanism called ‘external convergence’ which aims to progressively adjust income support payments per hectare in each country, either upwards or downwards, to bring them closer to the EU average level.

-Under the New CAP, which will begin in January 2023, EU countries where the average payment is below 90% of the EU average will see an increase in their budget of up to half of the difference between their current rate and 90% of the EU average.
-Payments will be at least EUR 200/ha in 2022 and increase to EUR 215/ha in 2027.
+EU countries where the average payment is below 90% of the EU average see an increase in their budget of up to half of the difference between their current rate and 90% of the EU average.
+Payments are at least EUR 200/ha in 2023 and will increase to EUR 215/ha in 2027.

 The cost of income support